mage-ai/mage-ai/docs/core/abstractions.md

 A block is a file with code that can be executed independently or within a pipeline.

+Blocks can depend on each other.
+A block won’t start running in a pipeline until all its upstream dependencies are met.

 There are 5 types of blocks.

 1. Data loader
 1. Transformer
 1. Data exporter
 1. Scratchpad
+1. Sensor
 1. Chart

 <sub>For more information, please see the [<b>documentation on blocks</b>](../blocks/README.md)</sub>